AnswerDotAI/safepyrun/README.md

 ### The `_` suffix export convention

-Any symbol the LLM creates whose name ends with `_` (but doesn’t start with `_`) is automatically exported back to the caller’s namespace.
-This is useful for building up data across multi-step tool loops.
+All symbols created in the sandbox are exported back to the caller’s namespace by default — unless the name already exists and the new value is callable or a module (to prevent accidental shadowing).
+Names ending with `_` (but not starting with `_`) are always exported regardless, even if they shadow.
 Note that exported callables are **not** automatically available to call in subsequent sandbox runs — they must still be registered with `allow()` to be callable.
 Non-callable exports (variables, data structures) are available immediately:

 ``` python
 await pyrun('result_ = [x**2 for x in range(5)]')